wes-chen/build-a-website/README.md

 The first two weeks will deal making your own Github account, with Github Desktop, and Github Pages.

-The next ten weeks will cover basic fundamentals of HTML, CSS, and maybe Javascript (TBD).
+The next ten weeks will cover basic fundamentals of HTML, CSS, and a little Javascript.

 ### Weekly Plan